PowerFlow: Unlocking the Dual Nature of LLMs via Principled Distribution Matching: Implementation Details

 \section{Implementation Details}

 In this section, we elaborate on the implementation details of the PowerFlow framework, focusing on the architecture of the partition function estimator and the specific configurations used to ensure stable and diverse distribution matching.
-Code and models will be available upon official publication.